2016 UEFA Europa League final: Venue

 The St. Jakob-Park in Basel was selected to host the final in September 2014.

 The St. Jakob-Park was announced as the venue of the final at the UEFA Executive Committee meeting in Nyon, Switzerland, on 18 September 2014.
 This was the first European club final hosted at the stadium, although the previous stadium of the same name, the St. Jakob Stadium, which opened in 1954 for the 1954 FIFA World Cup and closed in 1998, hosted four European Cup Winners' Cup finals in 1969, 1975, 1979 and 1984.

 The current St. Jakob-Park, nicknamed "Joggeli" by fans, was built in 1998 and opened in 2001, and is the home stadium of Basel.
 It hosted six matches at UEFA Euro 2008, including the opening match and a semi-final.
 Its current capacity is 38,512, but is reduced to nearly 36,000 seats for UEFA competitions.

-After Basel got transferred to the Europa League after conceding to Maccabi Tel Aviv by away goals, Basel had the chance to become the first team to win the competition in home ground since Feyenoord in 2002, and the first to win it under the Europa League banner.
+After Basel got transferred to the Europa League after losing to Maccabi Tel Aviv on away goals, Basel had the chance to become the first team to win the competition in home ground since Feyenoord in 2002, and the first to win it under the Europa League banner.
 This possibility ended after Basel was eliminated in the round of 16 by Sevilla.